backappspace/laravel-conekta-cashier/readme.md

 First, add the Cashier package to your `composer.json` file:

-	"dinkbit/conekta-cashier": "~2.0" (For Conekta 1.0.0 PHP-SDK 2.0)
+	"backappspace/conekta-cashier": "~2.0" (For Conekta 1.0.0 PHP-SDK 2.0)

 #### Service Provider

-Next, register the `Dinkbit\ConektaCashier\CashierServiceProvider` in your `app` configuration file.
+Next, register the `Backappspace\ConektaCashier\CashierServiceProvider` in your `app` configuration file.

 #### Migration